Skip to main content

 “Kerry’s loss was so sudden and shocked us all – she was my dear friend for over 27 years,” Brett shares.
 He pledged to celebrate her every day, and he quickly found a way to do so.
 “We started raising money for Midlands Air Ambulance Charity as a tribute to her.”

-An A-Board was placed outside the salon promoting the charity, collection pots were included by the till, bespoke donation bins were created and a sign was added to the salon’s front window.
+An A-Board was placed outside the salon promoting the charity, collection pots were included by the till, bespoke donation bins and a sign was added to the salon’s front window.
 Today, the Blaze Angels have raised more than £13,000.
 “It was a positive thing to put my energy into, keeping her memory alive and fundraising for such a wonderful cause.”

 When he found out about the opportunity to submit Kerry’s name as one of the charity’s High Flyers, her family fully supported this special way to honour her.
-In less than 48 hours, they had amassed the donations from clients at the salon who wanted to contribute.
+In less than 48 hours, they had amassed the £150 required via donations from clients at the salon who wanted to contribute.
 “It’s comforting to her family, myself and the whole team at Blaze Hair to know her name will be flying alongside the crew while they provide lifesaving care to those who need it most.”
 Brett adds.
 “I just want to repay everything Kerry did for myself and my team and keep her memory alive.”